chintanboghara/Azure-CLI-Commands/README.md

 # Azure CLI Commands

-The Azure CLI is a powerful tool for managing Azure resources directly from the command line.
+The `azure` CLI is a powerful tool for managing Azure resources directly from the command line.

 ## Table of Contents